shrine-maiden-heavy-industries/torii-usb/docs/features.rst

 .. role:: needstest
 .. role:: complete

-The LUNA library is a work in progress; but many of its features are usable enough for inclusion in your own designs.
+The SOL library is a work in progress; but many of its features are usable enough for inclusion in your own designs.
 More testing of our work -- and more feedback -- is always appreciated!

 Support for Device Mode